akikr/demo-postgre-db-app/README.md

 ## Contributing

-To explore the code, run the application, and experiment with the API.
-If you have any questions or suggestions, feel free to open an issue or submit a pull request.
+Explore the code, run the application, and experiment with the API.
 Feel free to contribute to this project!

 For questions or issues, please open a GitHub issue or submit a pull request.